SarahKnits/EasyPieces/README.md

 To use this program, make sure you have downloaded GNUplot.
 You will also need to download the source code for PiecewiseGrapher.

+Once you have downloaded PiecewiseGrapher, enter the directory.
+Type

+`` sbt compile ``

+If there are any errors, make sure you have downloaded all dependencies and that you are connected to the internet.
+After this has been completed, type

+`` sbt run ``

+You will be presented with two options:

+``
+[1] GraphDemo
+[2] Grapher
+``

+To run the full grapher, type 2 and hit enter.
+You will then be prompted to type the name of the file containing the graph you want to make.
+Enter the name of your own file or use one of the included examples.
+These examples are

+``
+samplePrograms/sampleProgram.txt
+samplePrograms/sampleProgram2.txt
+``

+The graph output will be placed in the docs/img directory and will be named Graph.png.

+If you encounter any strange behavior, please submit an issue.